Foul Smelling: Causes, Treatment and Prevention

 The only way to manage a milk allergy is to avoid milk and products containing milk.

-The ACCAI also notes that a doctor or allergist may advise someone with an allergy to milk to carry an epinephrine pen.
+The ACCAI also notes that a doctor or allergist may advise someone with a milk allergy to carry an epinephrine pen.
 These allow a person to self-inject epinephrine in the event of anaphylactic shock.

 Short bowel syndrome: